okohll/abdocs/content/docs/security-and-compliance/security-features/privileges.md

 - System Owner
 - Architect
 ---
-In agileBase, there are three privilege levels, as well as a special ‘administrator’ privilege.
+In Agilebase, there are three privilege levels, as well as a special ‘administrator’ privilege.

 The three privileges take effect per table, i.e. a user/role can have certain privileges on one table and different ones on another.